 Some versions* of our Android app offer a feature called Override System Volume.
 The availability of this feature may differ based on your specific device and/or other installed apps.
 It is an experimental feature, and we recommend testing it before using it for production notifications.

-This feature is in the mobile app under Settings → Override System Volume.
+For Android 7 (Nougat) and lower, this feature is in the mobile app under Settings → Override System Volume.
 The app will attempt to override the system volume settings and use maximum volume for PagerDuty notifications.

 - Choose the Sounds and Notification listing

-- Select the PagerDuty app and activate "Priority"
+- Select the PagerDuty app and activate Priority

 *Override System Volume has been introduced, removed, and re-introduced due to its experimental nature and breaking changes from new releases of the Android platform.
 If you don't see the option in the app, make sure you have the latest version from Google Play.